dfntlntDeb/dfntlntDeb/README.md

-# Hello, I'm [Your Name] 👋
+# Hello, I'm Dave 👋

-I’m a passionate Bachelor of Science in Information Technology (BSIT) student, specializing in software development and IT solutions.
-I enjoy building applications that solve real-world problems, and I’m constantly learning and exploring new technologies.
-I have a strong foundation in both backend and frontend development and thrive in collaborative, fast-paced environments.
+I’m a Bachelor of Science in Information Technology (BSIT) student, passionate about software development and building IT solutions with a growing foundation in programming and database management.

 ## Technologies I Work With:

 ![Python](https://img.shields.io/badge/-Python-3776AB?style=flat&logo=python&logoColor=white)
 ![Java](https://img.shields.io/badge/-Java-007396?style=flat&logo=java&logoColor=white)

-I have experience working with:
+I have basic experience working with:
-- **Python**: From automating tasks to building GUI applications with Tkinter.
+- **Python**: Developing small-scale projects and building GUI applications with Tkinter.
-- **Java**: Strong knowledge in object-oriented programming and building robust, scalable applications.
+- **Java**: Basic knowledge of programming.

 ## What I Do:

-- Full-stack development projects, focusing on both frontend design and backend logic.
+- Building simple applications and tools using Python.
-- Building databases and integrating applications with SQL.
+- Exploring basic database management and connecting applications with SQL.
-- Learning new technologies to keep up with the fast-evolving tech industry.
+- Learning and experimenting with new programming concepts to improve my skill set.

-## My Goals:

-As a soon-to-be graduate, I’m eager to join a dynamic team where I can apply my skills and grow as a software developer.
-I’m particularly interested in projects that involve problem-solving, innovation, and making a meaningful impact.

-Feel free to explore my repositories, connect with me, or get in touch for potential collaborations or job opportunities!
+Feel free to explore my repositories or get in touch for collaboration opportunities!